trunc8/trunc8/README.md

 *Hacker mindset*: For creating reports, I prefer TeXstudio over OverLeaf because of speed.
 But its symbols packages clashed with the powerline symbols on my [Linux rice](https://trunc8.github.io/2021/03/10/first-linux-rice).
 So I put my TeXstudio inside a Docker environment and faced no problem ever again!
 I have [blogged](https://trunc8.github.io/2021/05/22/tut-texstudio-docker) about the steps to achieve this.

 I leverage all these traits to solve problems.
-I like challenging problems.
 What matters the most to me is the quality of the problem; other factors are of less importance.
 I feel most passionate of all about optimization and planning for legged robots.

 My software engineering experience ranges from short-life codes, which won me national and international robotics competitions, to long-life codes, contributing to the mammoth code base at Goldman Sachs and also doing open source at JdeRobot.